julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 ---
 ## Not All Herbs Are Meant for Fire

+A witch in Oregon **ended up in the ER after burning henbane** for a full moon ritual. **She thought "natural" meant "safe."
+It doesn't.**

 In the old world, smoke was sacred.
 It fed the gods, carried prayers, veiled thresholds.
 But not every herb was offered to flame.

-Some were too poisonous.
-Others, too holy to be desecrated by burning.
+**Some were too poisonous.** Others, too holy to be desecrated by burning.
 And a few — if ignited — were said to open doors that were better left shut.

 Let’s walk through a **global witch’s list** of herbs you should *not* burn in ritual — and what to do instead when you need their power without courting danger.